martinlackner/abcvoting/README.md

 Notes:

 * Most computationally hard rules are also implemented via the ILP solver [Gurobi](http://www.gurobi.com/).
 The corresponding functions require [gurobipy](https://www.gurobi.com/documentation/8.1/quickstart_mac/the_gurobi_python_interfac.html).
+  If Gurobi is not available, the open-source solver [CBC](https://github.com/coin-or/Cbc) is a (slower) alternative.
 * Some functions use fractions (e.g., `compute_seqphragmen`).
 These compute significantly faster if the module [gmpy2](https://gmpy2.readthedocs.io/) is available.
 If gmpy2 is not available, the much slower Python module [fractions](https://docs.python.org/2/library/fractions.html) is used.
 * All voting methods have a parameter `resolute`.
 If it is set to true, only one winning committee is computed.
 In most cases, `resolute=True` speeds up the computation.
+* It is possible to specify the maximum number of committees that are returned by ABC rules via the parameter `max_num_of_committees`.
+This parameter has no effect if `resolute` is true.

 ## Installation